go-sanitize/sanitize/README.md

 Package sanitize provides an easy way to clean fields in structs: trimming, applying maximum string lengths, minimum numeric values, default values, and so on...

 Sanitizing a struct will mutate the fields according to rules in the `san` tag.
-The tags work for both pointers and primitive values.
+The tags work for both pointers and basic types.

 ## Install